-Virginia Wesleyan's buildings, all constructed since 1966, are situated in the midst of expansive lawns, numerous athletic fields, and pleasant woodlands, with four villages surrounding a central academic core.
-The following complexes and buildings, with completion dates noted, now house the College's academic, administrative, and residential functions.
-Construction is underway on the Greer Environmental Sciences Center, scheduled for completion in summer 2017.
+Virginia Wesleyan's buildings, all constructed since 1966, are situated in the midst of luxurious lawns, expansive athletic fields, and verdant woodlands, with four villages surrounding a central academic core.
+The following complexes and buildings, with completion dates noted, now house the University's academic, administrative, and residential functions.

-Jerry G. Bray, Jr. Village I (1966) Residence Halls:
+Jerry G. Bray, Jr. Village I (1966)

+Residence Halls: